deviant art

 She now had fame and power, so why would she want more?

-With record deals and perfect ha
+With record deals and perfect hair, fans knocking down her door

 A Poet's RomanceShe was the quiet sort,